June 26 through August 24, 2024

 Production/Acting internship candidates

-- Send a headshot, resume, and video submission to casting@doorshakespeare.com by February 6.
+- Send a headshot, resume, and video submission by 5 p.m., on February 6, 2025, to casting@doorshakespeare.com.

-- Please submit your audition as a link to a YouTube video.
-In that video, please slate with your name, current age, academic institution, and the names of your pieces.
+- In that video, please slate with your name, current age, academic institution, and the names of your two contrasting pieces and song.
+Scroll down for details on song and monologue choice.

-- If this technology is an obstacle to submission, then please contact Door Shakespeare.
+- If this technology is an obstacle to submission, please contact Door Shakespeare.
 We are invested in helping you to show your work.

 Monologue Submissions